ltjost/WorkWebs-Audio-Mixing-Ecosystem-Tools/README.md

 v20260423a is the latest release!

-Now is for 2 WING racks and 1 X32 and added a SOLO Mixing Station configuration tool
+Now is for 2 WING racks and 1 X32 and added a SOLO Mixing Station configuration tool as well as mixing station configs for the WING racks.

 v202601114a

 This tool is also described at WorkWebs.com